BI 3223 Worldviews, Lipscomb University

-- Blacks may have negative stereotypes of themselves.
+- Blacks may also have negative stereotypes of themselves.
 In Brainwashed: Challenging the Myth of Black Inferiority, Tom Burrell argues that popular images in society have convinced many blacks that they cannot compete with whites.
-When Burrell’s advertising agency was voted the “best among black firms” he says he would have preferred to be 24th among all agencies: “It’s far more important to be rated on a level playing field than to be a winner in an inferior category. … Black businesses and schools rank high in the restricted zone of ‘blackness’ but are often invisible on Fortune 500’s top American corporations” or best universities (167).
+When Burrell’s advertising agency was voted the “best among black firms,” he says he would have preferred to be 24th among all agencies: “It’s far more important to be rated on a level playing field than to be a winner in an inferior category. … Black businesses and schools rank high in the restricted zone of ‘blackness’ but are often invisible on Fortune 500’s top American corporations” or best universities (167).

-- One study found that the news media give a distorted view of crimes committed by blacks against whites.
-While only 10% of violent crimes during the period involved a white victim and black assailant, these crimes made up 42% of cases televised by local news. (link)
+- One 2018 study found that the news media give a distorted view of crimes committed by blacks against whites.
+While only 10% of violent crimes during the period studied involved a white victim and black assailant, these crimes made up 42% of cases televised by local news. (link)

 - One study in 2021 found that media showed images of black defendants using their police mug shots (making them appear guilty) five times more than white defendants, who more often were pictured wearing more dignified suits and ties. (link)

 - In TV news, blacks are rarely interviewed about matters of general public interest (politics, foreign policy) or requiring technical expertise (science, economics), but appear mainly in coverage of sports and entertainment or problems specifically involving blacks such as inner-city crime.
-In a 1997 study of all three network news programs, only one black person was asked about economic issues compared to 86 whites; only one black spoke about foreign affairs as opposed to 99 whites.
+In a 1997 study of all three major network news programs, only one black person was asked about economic issues compared to 86 whites; only one black spoke about foreign affairs as opposed to 99 whites.
 In another study blacks spoke as experts on non-racial issues 15 times during the sample period, compared to more than 700 comments by white experts (Entman 64, 68).

 - White victims of crime receive more air time than black victims, about 3 to 1.
 “Racial representation of television does not appear to match crime statistics, with local news over-representing black perpetrators, under-representing black victims, and over-representing white victims.”
 During one period studied, the news presented blacks in physical custody (handcuffs, restrained by officers) more than twice as much as whites, although the actual crime rate did not reflect this percentage (Entman 81, 83).